projectcontour/contour-operator/docs/CONTRIBUTING.md

 This produces a `contour-operator` binary in your `$GOPATH/bin` directory and runs go fmt and go vet against the code.

-### Running the unit tests
+### Running the tests

-You can run all the unit tests for the project:
+To run all the unit tests for the project:

 ```
 make check